Art and Design BFA Portfolio Requirements

 Current students*

-*For portfolio requirements, please see your faculty advisory
+*For portfolio requirements, please see your faculty advisor

 Portfolio requirements for first-year and transfer students